dan-carroll/online-development-books/README.md

 # Collection of Development Books Available to Read Online

 This is a simple list of online development books that are available to read online.
+Also, some books are more of the handbook size.
+Plus, I have included some tutorials written by book authors.
 This repository was kicked off by utilizing the [Simple Progressive Web App (PWA) template](https://github.com/nikkifurls/simplepwa) by [nikkifurls](https://github.com/nikkifurls).

 <p align="center" id="top">
 <img src="images/book_stack.jpg" width="50%" height="50%" alt="book stack image">